 To calculate result you have to disable your ad blocker first.

-The calculator contains a number of options including rounding to whole numbers and decimal places.
+This round off calculator contains a number of options including rounding to whole numbers and decimal places.

-How to use the rounding number calculator?
+How to use the rounding calculator?

-To use this calculator;
+To use this round off calculator;

 - Enter the number.